 Beginning with the 2011 brood, approximately 40,000 additional juveniles were annually PIT tagged and released to bolster the data collected for estimation of juvenile abundance at release and adult straying.
 These tags can also be used to estimate adult migration timing, conversion rates from Bonneville Dam to McNary Dam to PRH, as well as fallback and re-ascension estimates at McNary, Ice Harbor, and Priest Rapids dams.
 The annual detections at the PRH array of unique tags and rates by tag group are given in Table 17.
 Prior to the 2012 release (brood year 2011), a PIT tag array consisting of six antennas was installed in the hatchery discharge channel to detect both juvenile out-migrants and adult returns.
 The detection rates reported below account for the relatively few shed PIT tags found in the rearing raceways.
 Prior to the release of the 2016 brood, the mortalities routinely recovered from the rearing ponds were not scanned for PIT tags.
 This prohibits us from knowing the actual total number of PIT tagged fish released.
-Hence, the overall proportion of released PIT tagged fish that left the ponds.
+Hence, the overall proportion of released PIT tagged fish detected would likely be higher than reported if we knew the actual number of live PIT tagged fish that left the ponds.
 In addition, PIT tagged fish that were consumed by birds prior to release were not accounted for.

 The overall detection rate for the releases of the 2011 brood year was 70.4%.
 The releases occurred over an eight-day period, with only two days of consecutive releases.
-Detection rates for the 2011 brood year release may have been reduced as a result of the array being inundated by high river elevations during portions of releases.
+Detection rates for the 2011 brood year release may have been reduced because of the array being inundated by high river elevations during portions of releases.
 The overall detection rate for the 2012 brood year was 3.4%.
 The low detection rates were likely due to force releasing all the smolts in four consecutive days which appears to have overwhelmed the PIT tag detection equipment.
 The restricted release period was necessitated by the construction schedule of the new hatchery.